The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 - Understand the basics of project management
 - Use an NPM package as a dependency
 - Build a CLI App that takes user input

+## CLI vs GUI
+By the way "CLI" stands for "Command Line Interface" and it's what we call programs that don't have a "GUI" (Graphical User Interface).
+It means the only way to interact with our program is via the terminal with text.
+It's not as old school as you think, you'll use a *lot* of CLI apps in your career.
+Sometimes, they're just faster to use than clicking around a GUI.

+Alright, let's start at the beginning by breaking down what the "ask" of today's project is!

 # The Ask
 Basically, projects can usually be boiled down to a sentence or two.
 It's like the elevator pitch.
 This is where you *start*, and the ask for this app today would be: